 - Remove from the pan and wrap it in the aluminum foil once again.
 Rest it in the foil until it's time to cut and serve.

-- Cook the soba noodles according to the packaging.
+- Cook 4 portions soba noodles according to the packaging.

 - In the pan with the duck fat, add the cut spring onion and fry until slightly charred on the surface.